jodal/comics/docs/installation.rst

 Minimum dependencies
 --------------------

-The absolute minimum requirements for getting *comics* up and running is documented in the file ``requirements.txt``:
+The absolute minimum requirements for getting *comics* up and running are documented in the file ``requirements.txt``:

 .. literalinclude:: ../requirements.txt